- 134shares

 While rate parity will dictate you don’t undersell or oversell yourself in comparison to the OTAs, there are still ways to push your percentage of bookings closer to direct.

 For instance, you might offer a deluxe room at the same rate on both your website and on booking.com but on your website you can offer the room with the added benefit of free breakfast.
 This way you can get the direct booking and save on the commission you would have paid to the OTA.
-This traces back to giving guests value-for-money and instills a sense of loyalty in them to your brand.
+This traces back to giving guests value-for-money and instils a sense of loyalty in them to your brand.

 5. Balance domestic and international tourism markets